Georgia runoffs: Counting underway in race to control US Senate | DW | 06.01.2021

 The results of the neck-and-neck race will have a major impact in the course of Joe Biden's presidency and his ability to pass legislation through the US Congress.

-The latest poll numbers released by the Associated Press show Democrat Raphael Warnock leading Republican Kelly Loeffler 53%- 46%, and Democrat Jon Ossoff leading Republican David Perdue 54%-46% — albeit with only 20% of the total reported.
+The latest poll numbers released by the Associated Press show Democrat Raphael Warnock leading Republican Kelly Loeffler 51.6%- 48.4%, and Democrat Jon Ossoff leading Republican David Perdue 51.3%-48.7% — with 30% of the total reported.

 Once a solidly Republican state, Georgia in 2020 chose a Democratic presidential candidate for the first time since Bill Clinton in 1992.
 Joe Biden won the state by a thin margin of just under 12,000 votes.